 Find Your Niche with Photonics

 A photonics concentration from the Department of Electrical and Computer Engineering at Michigan Tech allows undergraduate students majoring in electrical engineering to diversify their studies.
-When you enhance your degree with a photonics concentration, you will be opening yourself up to career opportunities in the fields of both electrical engineering and photonics.
+Careers may be sought in optics and photonics, as well as electrical engineering.